putyourlightson/craft-campaign/docs/pro-features.md

 # Pro Features

-Campaign Pro unlocks the pro features of the Campaign plugin which must also be purchased and installed.
-Once plugin editions come to the plugin store, these will be merged into a single plugin with two editions.

-The following features will be unlocked in Campaign Pro:
+The following features are available exclusively in Campaign Pro:

 - **[Segments](https://craftcampaign.com/docs/segments)** – sets of conditions that filter contacts by specific fields, operators and values
 - **[Automated Sendouts](https://craftcampaign.com/docs/sendouts#sendout-types)** –  delayed sending of campaigns to contacts